 How to Reset a Tripped Circuit Breaker

 Power out in part of your home?
-Here's how to safely reset a tripped breaker and what to do if it keeps tripping.
+Here's how to safely reset a tripped circuit breaker in 30 seconds — and what to do if it keeps tripping.

 Why Breakers Trip